kaihendry/dabase.com/content/blog/build-from-source.md

 actually read the 12factor site it will say "One codebase tracked in revision control, many deploys".

+Rebuilding can be fast if you have a good cache.

 # What's wrong with <abbr title="Build Once Deploy Anywhere">BODA</abbr>?

 Promoting artifacts makes pipelines complex.

 Each language, framework, runtime, packaging format presents challenges.

-Higher environments now need to break isolation to be able to retrieve lower environment artifacts.
+Higher environments now need some mechanism to pull artifacts from lower environments, or to pull artifacts from a central repository.
+Or perhaps lower environment need to push artifacts to higher environments.

-Some artifacts can be large and now we need to keep/track copies somewhere since someone might need them.
+Some artifacts can be large and now we need to create a lifecycle policy for images that do not get used.

-Artifacts must be immutable and their checksum tracked carefully.
+Artifacts must be immutable and their checksum/digest tagged and ideally signed.

+The source of truth becomes the artifact and not the source code.

 What happens if a rebuild is needed on the same $CI_COMMIT_SHA but the checksum changes?